-In this activity, students will take to the field to explore four different ecosystems with diverse plant communities.
-Using [iNaturalist](#), students will make observations and identify plant species at each site, taking note of species abundance.
-Students will explore why certain species occur in certain areas, and they will hypothesize the effects of disturbance on their study ecosystems.
+In this activity, you will take to the field to explore four different ecosystems with diverse plant communities.
+Using [iNaturalist](#), you will make observations and identify plant species at each site, taking note of species abundance.
+You will explore why certain species occur in certain areas, and you will hypothesize the effects of disturbance on your study ecosystems.